Table Of Content

 What is Overstimulation?

-When overstimulated, a person may experience a range of physical symptoms, including:
+When overstimulated, a person may experience a range of physical signs, including:

 • Headaches or migraines